grislyeye/grislyeye.com/content/blog/elden-ring/elden-ring.md

 </aside>

-A little while ago the Discourse focussed on the OSR credentials of AAA game, *Elden Ring*.
-In particular, people admired the minimalist elements of the worldbuilding.
-As Jesse Gerroir [summarised](https://twilightdreams.substack.com/p/an-osr-analysis-of-elden-ring):
+A little while ago, the Discourse focussed on the OSR credentials of AAA game, *Elden Ring*.
+In particular, people admired the minimalist elements of its worldbuilding.
+As Jesse Gerroir [noted](https://twilightdreams.substack.com/p/an-osr-analysis-of-elden-ring):

 > Elden Ring really does show how the only thing you really need to run an interesting RPG is a bunch of weird locations for the players to muck  around in.
 You don’t really need a strong story or clearly defined NPC  characters with complex psychological personalities and backstories.
 You’re not writing a novel.

-As GMs, we're constantly berated for worldbuilding.
-We shouldn't expand on setting elements that characters aren't going to interact with.
-It's time wasted, unnecessary, and *Elden Ring's* huge success is a vindication of this idea.
+As GMs, we're constantly berated for our worldbuilding.
+It's time wasted and *Elden Ring's* huge success is a vindication of this idea, so the argument goes.

-This is all very confusing.
-Sure, all you need is some "weird locations" and *years and years of development, and famously elaborate worldbuilder George R.R.
-Martin doing your story design*.
-Simple really.

-If *Elden Ring* is anything, it is an example of the merits of elaborate worldbuilding.
+Yet, if *Elden Ring* is anything, it is an example of the merits of elaborate worldbuilding.
+It's a product of years of development and George R.R.
+Martin's elaborate story design.
 Those weird locations work because of the depth of the setting, not despite it.
-Without that depth, they are shallow and lack a consistent tone.
-Players will notice.

-In other words, depth is good, so don't sweat your worldbuilding, and embrace that depth.
+Don't sweat your worldbuilding and embrace depth.